Wolfhart Pannenberg (1928-2014)

 We will continue to update the site as more details are available.

-The 2nd Sino-US Postmodern Psychology Forum on "Psychological Health Education and Moral Education from a Constructive Postmodern Perspective,"will be held in Claremont,CA from May 10-11, 2014.
-All are welcome.
+The 2nd Sino-US Postmodern Psychology Forum on "Psychological Health Education and Moral Education from a Constructive Postmodern Perspective," was held in Claremont,CA from May 10-11, 2014.

 It is no secret that China is facing many disturbing problems as she marches toward modernization.
 Mental health problems constitute one such important problem.
 Finding alternatives to current forms of modern psychology and modern moral education has become an urgent issue. read more